Last Updated: June 5, 2026

 Figure 4.17 Base Calendars in Microsoft Project.

-• View the 7-Day Calendar and note that it has a seven-day workweek, 8 AM to 5 PM.
+• View the 7-Day Calendar and note that the workweek is seven days, from 8 AM to 5 PM.
 No exceptions are defined.

 However, knowing the concepts and basic rules in the chart below, you can quickly figure out most scheduling dilemmas.
 In other words, you don’t need to understand the hundreds of possibilities and the many formulas often presented in training classes.
 There are too many conditions, and the formulas do not always hold.